phsria0825/Metaheuristic_optimization/README.md

 # Metaheuristic Optimization

-This repository provides code and example data for traffic-signal optimization with reinforcement learning.
-Raw bus OD and signal records (sampled from `20220810`) are placed under `data/raw/` and can be processed into cleaned tables using the helper modules under `src/tlops_tools`.
+This repository provides code and sample data for traffic-signal optimization with reinforcement learning.
+Raw bus OD and signal records (sampled from `20220810`) are placed under `data/raw/`.

+Preprocessing helpers referenced in the code base are incomplete.
+The included utilities primarily generate scenario folders and time-plan tables for reinforcement learning experiments.

 ## Repository layout